john-telfeyan/covid19_data/README.md

 ## How to Contribute to this Repo's DATA:
 We  populate a google sheet.
 Some folks web-scrape and  some manually enter the data.
-Reach [via email](https://bit.ly/3aSlS9K) to get involved!
+Reach out [via email](https://bit.ly/3aSlS9K) to get involved!

 ## How to Contribute to this Repo's CODE:
 ***Use feature-branch workflow***